cscart/docs/en/user_guide/manage_products/products/out_of_stock_actions.rst

 You can add subscribers to the list using these buttons:

-* **Add subscriber**—enter the email address of a subscriber manually
+* **Add subscriber**—enter the email address of a subscriber manually.

-* **Select customer**—choose the registered customers you want to subscribe to email notifications about the product's availability
+* **Select customer**—choose the registered customers you want to subscribe to email notifications about the product's availability.

 .. important::